Hyle-org/hyle/hype/fees.md

 }
 ```

-When a new transaction is sent to the node, it runs the `hyfi` & `hydentity` smart contracts code with blobs built from `Fees` attributes.
+When a new transaction is sent to the node, it runs the `hyfi` & `hydentity` smart contracts code with `fee` and `identity` blobs.

+If the identity blob is from a "known" contract like `hydentity`, the node will be able to verify the identity without the proof, so it can only verify the blob,
+but for later implementation, if identity comes from an unknown identity, the proof needs to be verified by the node before adding the transaction to its lane.

 ➡️  For now we check that `fees.identity_contract == "hydentity" && fees.fee_contract == "hyfi"`, but later we could consider whitelists.

 If the execution succeeds **and** resulting balance of `payer` is greater that `base_amount` (Cf next ⚠️ ), it can be sent to mempool for data dissemination.
-A proof will be generated later.
+A proof will be generated later (unless it's given).

 ⚠️  At this stage, the node knows it will be able to generate a proof for this blob and gather the fees.
 Modulo there is no other transaction
 in an other batch that would be included before